Discrete cosine transform: Speech coding

-MD DCT
+Multidimensional DCT

 Multidimensional DCTs (MD DCTs) have several applications, mainly 3-D DCTs such as the 3-D DCT-II, which has several new applications like Hyperspectral Imaging coding systems, variable temporal length 3-D DCT coding, video coding algorithms, adaptive video coding and 3-D Compression.
-Due to enhancement in the hardware, software and introduction of several fast algorithms, the necessity of using M-D DCTs is rapidly increasing.
+Due to enhancement in the hardware, software and introduction of several fast algorithms, the necessity of using MD DCTs is rapidly increasing.
 DCT-IV has gained popularity for its applications in fast implementation of real-valued polyphase filtering banks, lapped orthogonal transform and cosine-modulated wavelet bases.

 Digital signal processing

-DCT plays a very important role in digital signal processing.
-By using the DCT, the signals can be compressed.
-DCT can be used in electrocardiography for the compression of ECG signals.
-DCT2 provides a better compression ratio than DCT.
+DCT plays an important role in digital signal processing specifically data compression.
 The DCT is widely implemented in digital signal processors (DSP), as well as digital signal processing software.
 Many companies have developed DSPs based on DCT technology.
 DCTs are widely used for applications such as encoding, decoding, video, audio, multiplexing, control signals, signaling, and analog-to-digital conversion.
 DCTs are also commonly used for high-definition television (HDTV) encoder/decoder chips.

 Compression artifacts

 A common issue with DCT compression in digital media are blocky compression artifacts, caused by DCT blocks.
-The DCT algorithm can cause block-based artifacts when heavy compression is applied.
-Due to the DCT being used in the majority of digital image and video coding standards (such as the JPEG, H.26x and MPEG formats), DCT-based blocky compression artifacts are widespread in digital media.
-In a DCT algorithm, an image (or frame in an image sequence) is divided into square blocks which are processed independently from each other, then the DCT of these blocks is taken, and the resulting DCT coefficients are quantized.
+In a DCT algorithm, an image (or frame in an image sequence) is divided into square blocks which are processed independently from each other, then the DCT blocks is taken within each block and the resulting DCT coefficients are quantized.
 This process can cause blocking artifacts, primarily at high data compression ratios.
-This can also cause the "mosquito noise" effect, commonly found in digital video (such as the MPEG formats).
+This can also cause the mosquito noise effect, commonly found in digital video.

 DCT blocks are often used in glitch art.
-The artist Rosa Menkman makes use of DCT-based compression artifacts in her glitch art, particularly the DCT blocks found in most digital media formats such as JPEG digital images and MP3 digital audio.
+The artist Rosa Menkman makes use of DCT-based compression artifacts in her glitch art, particularly the DCT blocks found in most digital media formats such as JPEG digital images and MP3 audio.
 Another example is Jpegs by German photographer Thomas Ruff, which uses intentional JPEG artifacts as the basis of the picture's style.